netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-setting-up-the-organization.md

 ## Summary
 In this module you learned how to set up your organization's data in NetBox using the Web Interface.

-In [Module 3: Adding the Kit](../3-adding-the-kit/3-adding-the-kit.md),  Eric will add the devices that are going to be installed at the planned new Brisbane branch office, making use of a Postman collection to make REST API calls to NetBox.
+In [Module 3: Adding the Kit](../3-adding-the-kit/3-adding-the-kit.md),  we will add the devices that are going to be installed at the planned new Brisbane branch office, making use of a Postman collection to make REST API calls to NetBox.

 ## Join the Discussion
 If you have any questions as you go through the course then pop on over to the [NetBox Learning Channel](https://netdev-community.slack.com/archives/C0453L6565C) on the NetDev Community Slack!
 If you aren't already a member then you can sign up for free [here](https://netdev.chat/).